sanfinity-Iot/openremote/User-Guide:-Connecting-to-a-HTTP-API.md

 ## Additional Exercises

 Try and create additional attributes that link to the OpenWeatherMap API, some ideas:
-* Get temperature in Farenheit
+* Get temperature in Fahrenheit
 * Get humidity
 * Get pressure